carbon-language/carbon-lang/README.md

 present significant barriers to adoption and migration from C++.
 These barriers range from changes in the idiomatic design of software to performance overhead.

-Carbon is fundamentally **a successor language approach**, rather than an attempt to incrementally evolve C++.
+Carbon is fundamentally **a successor language approach** rather than an attempt to evolve C++ incrementally.
 It is designed around interoperability with C++ as well as large-scale adoption and migration for existing C++ codebases and developers.
 A successor language for C++ requires: